-- The school implemented a new behaviour policy and system within the summer term.
+- · Successful OFSTED Visit with Good grading - The school implemented a new behaviour policy and system within the summer term.
 Staff have received training which is ongoing.
-The behaviour approach is research informed and more supportive of our SEND pupils. - Continuing curriculum development has taken place, in conjunction with a new SIP which has ensured rapid improvement in Reading, Art, History, PHSE and Science. - · Reading curriculum in school has been improved and is more consistent throughout the school. - The writing model use is consistent throughout the school and actively teaches the skills of writing whilst encouraging independent application. - Use of long-term memory strategies is evident in all subject and consistent throughout the school. - SIP visit evidenced that pupils have been able to recall information and prior knowledge. - SEND friendly resources and approach is consistent in all classes through the use of widget sheets and knowledge organisers. - Restructuring of school staff through wellbeing team, behaviour lead, new SENCO appointment has benefited pupils and ethos within the school
+The behaviour approach is research informed and more supportive of our SEND pupils.
+The implementation of this is ongoing into the next academic year. - SIP visit to identify and support key curriculum areas which have been developed accordingly. - Inclusion leadership collaboration project resulting in peer reviews across 3 schools, staff training and development. - SIP visit evidenced that pupils have been able to recall information and prior knowledge. - SEND friendly resources and approach is consistent in all classes through the use of widget sheets. - Restructuring of school staff through wellbeing team, behaviour lead, new SENCO appointment has benefited pupils and ethos within the school.
+Elsa and Counselling support for significant number of pupils for 2022- 2023 - New SEN group room set up and decorated for the start of term 1 2023. - Eco school accreditation for 2023 - · Re-introduction of Forest school sessions for all pupils - · All pupils Boxhall profiled within the school; zones of regulation rolled out across the school.